Indian rupee sign: Usage

-Two-rupee coin with the Rupee sign at the top.
+Two-rupee coin with the rupee sign at the top.

-Upon the symbol's selection on July 15, 2010, the Indian government said it would try to adopt the sign within six months in the country and globally within 18 to 24 months.
-On 11 October 2010 (PDT), Unicode version 6.0, which included the Indian Rupee sign ⟨₹⟩, was released.
-From then onwards, as computer operating systems and computer fonts were updated to recognise it, the major banks started using the new Indian rupee sign, replacing the traditional ⟨Rs.⟩ in their documents, cheques and bills (and replacing ⟨रु⟩ in their Hindi documents).
+Upon the symbol's selection on 15 July 2010, the Indian government said it would try to adopt the sign within six months in the country and globally within 18 to 24 months.
+On 12 October 2010, Unicode version 6.0, which included the Indian rupee sign (₹), was released.
+From then onwards, as computer operating systems and computer fonts were updated to recognise it, the major banks started using the new Indian rupee sign, replacing the traditional (Rs) in their documents, cheques and bills, and replacing (रु) in their Hindi documents.
 These updates also enabled the citizens of the country to use the sign, digitally which had not been possible before.
-The inclusion of the Rupee sign in official documents marked its de facto adoption in the country, beginning on 12 October 2010, when its usage in official texts actually started.
-One of the oldest official government documents using the Rupee sign dates back to 8 December 2010, issued by the Reserve Bank of India, and features the then-upcoming new design ₹5 coin based on the theme 'Birth Centenary of Mother Teresa.'
-On July 8, 2011, coins of denomination of ₹1, ₹2, ₹5, and ₹10 with the new rupee symbol have been put into circulation, marking its adoption in the physical currency for the first time.
+The inclusion of the Indian rupee sign (₹) in official documents marked its adoption in the country as well worldwide, beginning on 12 October 2010, when its usage in official texts actually started, following the release of Unicode 6.0, on the same day.
+One of the oldest official government documents using the rupee sign dates back to 8 December 2010, issued by the Reserve Bank of India, and features the then-upcoming new design ₹5 coin based on the theme 'Birth Centenary of Mother Teresa.'
+On 8 July 2011, coins of denomination of ₹1, ₹2, ₹5, and ₹10 with the new rupee symbol have been put into circulation, marking its adoption in the physical currency for the first time.

 The Indian Postal Department printed postage stamps once with this new Indian rupee sign, when it issued the Commonwealth Games commemorative stamps on 3 October 2010.
-Though it was only once, the next stamps, which were launched on 6 October 2010 based on the theme "Princely States", were issued again without the Rupee sign and since then, as of 2025, the Rupee sign has never been used on postage stamps.
-Thus, this remained merely an attempt to begin the adoption of the sign rather than a real adoption, as the next series of stamps were again issued without the Rupee sign.
+Though it was only once, the next stamps, which were launched on 6 October 2010 based on the theme "Princely States", were issued again without the rupee sign and since then, as of 2025, the rupee sign has never been used on postage stamps.
+Thus, this remained merely an attempt to begin the adoption of the sign rather than a real adoption, as the next series of stamps were again issued without the rupee sign.

 In his budget speech on 28 February 2011, the finance minister, Pranab Mukherjee, announced that the sign would be incorporated in future coin issues.
 The sign was adopted into the banknotes gradually rather than all at once.
 The introduction of the sign on various denominations of bank notes occurred on the following dates: